iamclint/Zeal/README.md

 * NPC Corpse, Player Corpse, GreenCon, LightBlueCon, BlueCon, WhiteCon, YellowCon, RedCon

 ### In-game Map
+#### Map data source
+The map data was sourced from Brewall's maps: https://www.eqmaps.info/eq-map-files/ with minimal modifications (see README.md in zone_map_src).
+As a result there are some out of era points of interest.

 #### Setup and configuration
 Zeal 4.0 and later includes an integrated in-game map that contains the map data for all zones through Planes of Power.
 The map is drawn into the game's DirectX viewport